Philadelphia PA Special Purpose Trust Attorney

 In the most simplest terms, every family has unique needs and one of your children may have specific unique needs that must be addressed different than your other children.
 A “Special Purpose Trust” requires a trustee to actively execute the Settlor’s specific, customized instructions to protect the child beneficiary with unique needs.

-If you have questions about drafting a trust to meet the specific needs of your children, our experienced estate planning attorneys can help.
+If you have questions about drafting a trust to meet the specific needs of your children, our experienced Estate Planning Attorney in Philadelphia can help.